Home » LISK Locations » This Location

 This isn't surprising, as the authorities believe that he was a regular "john" who only killed when the circumstances were right.

 It is likely that LISK had been picking up sex workers in Manhattan for quite some time before he eventually crossed paths with Taylor.
-He may have realized his opportunity when he saw that she was by herself, with no pimp or fellow working girls.
+He may have realized his opportunity when he noticed that she was by herself, with no pimp or fellow working girls.

-Engaging in this behavior probably seemed like a good idea until he started envisioning police cars pulling up outside his house.
+Engaging in this behavior seemed like a good idea until he started envisioning police cars pulling up outside his house.

-Google Maps Link
+Google Maps

 Visualize on map